Why Are Dogs Scared of Fireworks? How to Keep Your Dog Calm During Fireworks · Kinship

 Photoboyko / Adobe Stock

-We talked to Dr. Gabrielle Fadl, veterinarian and director of primary care at Bond Vet in New York City about the dangers of fireworks to dogs and how to keep your pup safe this holiday.
+Your pup deserves a stress-free fourth, so we talked to Dr. Gabrielle Fadl, veterinarian and director of primary care at Bond Vet in New York City, about how to keep your dog safe this holiday.

 Why are dogs scared of fireworks?

 The short answer: Loud noises can be frightening to many dogs and cats.
-The booming blasts of fireworks are unpredictable and sudden and are likely louder than most noises your pet hears on a daily basis.
-If you have a dog who’s terrified of thunderstorms, they will likely feel the same way about fireworks.
+The booming blasts of fireworks are unpredictable and unexpected, and fireworks are likely much louder than most sounds your pet is used to hearing.
+If you have a dog who’s scared of thunderstorms, they will likely be freaked out by fireworks, too.

 “Similar to thunderstorms, fireworks causing loud, unpredictable noises can be interpreted as a threat to dogs, causing them to hide, show signs of anxiety (panting, trembling, pacing, whining), or run,” Dr. Fadl says.

-With their bright lights and loud noises, fireworks can also create sensory overload in animals, resulting in a panicked fight-or-flight response.
-Although there is no real threat, your pet doesn’t know that and may experience an adrenaline rush that results in rising blood pressure and a faster heart rate.
-This sense of danger causes some pets to attempt to escape or even react with aggression toward other animals and humans in the home.
+Between the bright lights and loud noises, fireworks can also create sensory overload in animals, resulting in a panicked fight-or-flight response.
+Your pet doesn’t know that there is no real threat, and they may experience an adrenaline rush that results in a faster heart rate and rising blood pressure.
+This feeling of danger causes some pets to attempt to escape or even react with aggression toward other animals and humans in the home.

 How are fireworks dangerous to dogs?

-Fireworks come with many risks for dogs, so it’s best to keep your pets safely inside during any July Fourth celebrations.
-In addition to a sense of fear and stress, dogs who are outside unattended during fireworks displays run the risk of becoming burned, injured, or even ingesting lit or used fireworks.
+Fireworks are risky to dogs for multiple reasons, so it’s best to keep your pets safely inside during any Fourth of July celebrations.
+In addition to a sense of fear and stress, dogs who are outside unattended during fireworks displays run the risk of becoming injured, burned, or even ingesting lit or used fireworks.

 Fear and anxiety